Teams, tales and tips – a guide to the local game

-Over the course of two decades, this isolated former fishing community and would-be pre-Victorian transport hub saw the opening of a modern stadium and its team rise from the North West Counties League to two tiers shy of the Premier.
+Over the course of two decades of more, this isolated former fishing community and would-be pre-Victorian transport hub saw the opening of a modern stadium and its team rise from the North West Counties League to two tiers shy of the Premier.

-Backing The Trawlermen, more than 2,000 rowdy regulars, the Cod Army, in fine song for the Football League accession in 2012 and Wembley play-off triumph of 2014 as Fleetwood Town then flew up League One, mooring there for three seasons and counting.
+Backing the Trawlermen, more than 2,000 rowdy regulars, the Cod Army, in fine song for the Football League accession in 2012 and Wembley play-off triumph of 2014 as Fleetwood Town then flew up League One, dropping anchor there ever since.

 Like its football team, as a town, Fleetwood is a relatively new concept.